LoopKit/loopdocs/docs/loop-3/onboarding.md

 ![setting up Apple Health permissions with Loop 3](img/health-loop-3.svg){width="600"}
 {align="center"}

-You can review the permissions screen later.
-Simply open the Apple Health app, find the toolbar at the bottom that says Sharing, scroll to the bottom of Sharing, select Apps, and then select Loop.
-At this point, you can review the Loop Health Sharing settings.
+You can review the permissions screen later using this [link](../faqs/apple-health-faqs.md#tidepool-and-apple-healthkit).

 ### Connect Loop to Nightscout